What Makes Us Crave Carbs?

 If we are to believe that every small portion of carbs that we eat, stimulates the production of insulin in the body, which in turn makes us crave carbs more, then all our resolve and hard work in avoiding carbs, won’t be able to protect us from binging on them, and the whole concept of eating carbs ‘in moderation’ becomes pointless.
 This also explains how eating even a little bit of carbs turns quickly into binge-eating, despite our having consistently avoided carbs for a long time.

 The only solution to this then, according to researchers, is resorting to fat, which is a macronutrient that doesn’t trigger insulin production.
 The best strategy then, would be to avoid high-glycemic foods like the black plague, and have no traces of them in your home and avoiding places where you can get access to them.
-Researchers are now beginning to understand and conclude that cravings and the resulting obesity are way more complex
+Researchers are now beginning to understand and conclude that cravings and the resulting obesity are way more complex than just a lack of willpower or consuming too many calories.
+And even if the science behind it isn’t fully understood, one is better off going cold turkey on sugar and carbs than having them in moderation.

 Ways You Can Get Over Your Carb Addiction